 Familial hypercholesterolemia (FH) is a condition that runs in the family where people have very high LDL cholesterol levels in their blood — above 190 milligrams per deciliter (mg/dL).

 “Everyone’s cholesterol levels tend to rise with age, but people with FH are basically born with high cholesterol,” Parikh explains.
 “As time passes, it gets worse.”

 High blood pressure, or hypertension, is considered a silent killer because it can creep up without any warning signs.
-The risk of developing high blood pressure goes up if you are 20 pounds or more overweight or if you have a family history of the condition.
-The risk is also higher for women who have reached menopause.
+Women have an increased risk of developing high blood pressure if they are 20 pounds or more overweight, have a family history of the condition, or have reached menopause.

 The ideal numbers to shoot for when having your blood pressure checked are 120/80 mm Hg.
 Your healthcare provider should measure your blood pressure at least once every two years if you have never had high blood pressure or other risk factors for heart disease.
 If you have been diagnosed with high blood pressure, it should be checked more regularly.

 Blood sugar is often measured for diabetes, a condition that increases a person’s risk for heart disease.
 According to the AHA, adults with diabetes are two to four times more likely to die from heart disease than adults without diabetes.
 Why?